yoshuawuyts/memex/content/browser-state/en.md

 against the current value of the counter.
 And if the new value is higher, it re-renders.
 This means no more need for (shallow) object compares anywhere.

 Single state.
 Vector clocks.
 They work well.

 ## Maintaining Code
-Oh and to top things off, check out this talk [this talk](https://www.youtube.com/watch?v=xBa0_b-5XDw) about application maintenance by Thai Pangsakulyanont.
+Oh and to top things off, check out [this talk](https://www.youtube.com/watch?v=xBa0_b-5XDw) about application maintenance by Thai Pangsakulyanont.
 It's great.

 ---